Content

 Give yourself regular scalp massages.

-Our guide to men’s hair care tips goes into more detail about these habits and explains how you can make them part of your daily hair care routine.
+Our men’s hair care tips go into more detail about these habits and how you can make them part of your daily hair care routine.

-At first glance, broken hairs might look like hair growth, as both cause small, short hairs to appear in different parts of the scalp.
+At first glance, broken hairs might look like hair growth, as both can show up as small, short hairs around different parts of the scalp.

-It can be hard to tell new hair growth sticking up from broken, flyaway strands, but here’s what you should keep in mind to tell the difference:
+It can be hard to discern new hair growth sticking up from broken, flyaway hairs.
+But here’s what you should keep in mind to tell the difference between new hair growth versus breakage:

-Short hairs in thinning areas are usually a sign of hair growth.
-These hairs may start out as small dark spots on your scalp as they begin to grow from the hair follicle and out through your skin.
+Shorter hairs in thinning areas are usually a sign of hair growth.
+These hairs may start out as small dark spots on the scalp as they begin to grow from the hair follicle and out through the skin.

 Broken hair is typically caused by hair damage.
-Hair breakage is usually accompanied by split ends and dry hair.
+Hair breakage is usually accompanied by brittle hair strands, split ends, and increased hair fall.

 Take before-and-after photos.
-If you’ve recently started to use medication to treat hair loss, taking a photo of your hairline and scalp on a monthly basis can help you track your progress.
+If you’ve recently started treating your hair loss, taking a photo of your hairline and scalp on a monthly basis can help you track your progress.

 Interested in getting started?
 We can set you up to speak with a healthcare provider online.
-This is the first step towards getting the best hair treatment for your specific hair type.
+This is the first step toward accessing the best hair treatment for your specific hair type.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!